The John J. Albright Society

 Beyond having an astute vision for industrial growth in this area, John J. Albright was a great force for cultural and social development here as well.
 He funded the first community house, brought William Nichols to Buffalo to found a school, and became intimately involved in The Buffalo Fine Arts Academy.
 Elected a director in 1887, he served as president from 1895 to 1897, and remained on the Board until 1910.

-The gift of the Gallery building was huge; the recognition of the necessity of a maintenance fund was crucial.
-It was this kind of thinking by John J. Albright and his fellow directors that provided the keen fiscal stewardship that has remained with the Gallery and keeps it strong today.
+The gift of the museum building was huge; the recognition of the necessity of a maintenance fund was crucial.
+It was this kind of thinking by John J. Albright and his fellow directors that provided the keen fiscal stewardship that has remained with the museum and keeps it strong today.

 If you are considering a planned gift to the Albright-Knox Art Gallery, or have already done so, we hope that you will contact our Membership Office at 716.270.8247, so that you can be included as a member of the John J. Albright Society.